Here is our current project of focus for the remainder of 2018:

 BP TO MATCH PRIVATE DONATIONS AS PART OF BROWN BEAR HABITAT UPGRADES

 The Alaska Zoo is a 501(c)3 nonprofit established in 1969 to promote the conservation of Arctic, Sub-Arctic and like climate species through education, research and community enrichment.
-As we approach 2019 and our 50th anniversary year, we look forward to a bright future with your support.
+As we approach our 50th anniversary year, we look forward to a bright future with your support.

 call to action for the zoo’s brown bear habitat!

 We are excited to announce that BP has agreed to match up to $20,000 in private donations to upgrade our brown bear habitat in 2018.
 Donations made to the zoo’s general fund on behalf of the brown bears will be matched dollar for dollar by BP.
 Supporters who donate now will maximize their dollar impact through this amazing opportunity.
 Together, we can breathe new life into the brown bear habitat for our resident bears whose long life spans and energetic behavior require the best we can offer them.
 We will all take pride in this new habitat with your help!